 I wrote this post originally in 2012 when the news of Kraft splitting in two companies was announced.
 According Dutch news sources this became the biggest startup.
 It triggered me to think about the broad use of the term startup.
 I’ve re-written parts of the post for your reading pleasure.

-Yesterday I read an article about Kraft splitsing into two companies.
+Yesterday I read an article about Kraft splitting into two companies.
 The article was written by a Dutch source of interesting ‘entrepreneurial’ news.

 That’s not a startup, but an expensive hobby.

-So we start calling nice product ideas a startup.
-Right next to that an existing corporation with 300 offices and existing brands is a startup as well.
-I really think something is off and we’re completely losing what the term startup is about.
+So we start calling product concepts a startup.
+Right next to that an existing conglomerate with 300 offices and existing brands calls themselves a startup too.
+Something is off.

-Don’t get me wrong, I really love most app ideas I hear.
-We work on side projects as well.
-It’s within the nature of an entrepreneur to come up with stuff and build something nice.
-But not every project should be called a new startup.
+Don’t get me wrong, I really love most product concepts I hear.
+At Firmhouse we have side projects as well.
+It’s within the nature of an entrepreneur to spot problems or opportunities and develop a solution for it.
+But not all projects should be considered a startup.

 The best definition of what a startup is comes from steve blank: